EndPointCorp/end-point-blog/2016/03/11/strict-typing-fun-example-free-monads.html.md

 import Control.Monad.Free
 ```

-Bear in mind though that the code I presented here is by no means optimal — especially memory wise.
+Bear in mind though that the code I presented here is by no means optimal—​especially memory wise.
 I chose to present it this way for the clarity of what the code is doing for those of you not familiar with the language.

 ### What are other use cases for this pattern?